Style Guide for Electronic Theses and Dissertations

 - This Guide should be used in conjunction with your Departmental Style Guide.
 Details on the Departmental Style Guides are below.

-For the complete School of Graduate Studies ETD Guide, see Thesis and Dissertation Guide
+For the complete ETSU Graduate School ETD Guide, see Thesis and Dissertation Guide

 Departmental Style Guides